ColinWilder/textNetworks/README.md

 # Ambiguity of project name

 There is an unintended resemblance between the title “textNetworks” and recent scholarship by a colleague of mine at the University of South Carolina.
 See Michael Gavin, "Historical Text Networks: The Sociology of Early English Criticism," Eighteenth-Century Studies 50, no. 1 (2016).
-It is possible that the name for the software occurred to me in conversations with him, although I do not /believ/ that there is much similarity between the methods and tools in this software repository and the analysis undertaken in his work.
+It is possible that the name for the software occurred to me in conversations with him, although I do not *believe* that there is much similarity between the methods and tools in this software repository and the analysis undertaken in his work.

 # what the code does